 - How do you know?

-Students must think through the process of finding and analyzing context clues, and they should be able to describe this process to others.
+Students must think through the process of finding and analyzing context clues and should be able to describe this process to others.

 Do you need anchor charts and context clues practice for your students?
 Shop context clues resources here: